sidducv0528/Student-Performance-Issue-Management-System/README.md

 # 📌 Problem Statement

-Educational institutions often face challenges such as:
+Educational institutions often struggle with:

 - Manual student performance tracking
-- No automated communication system
+- No automated reporting system
-- Lack of structured issue resolution
+- Unstructured issue resolution
-- No transparency in ticket handling
+- No transparent ticket tracking
-- Delayed intervention for at-risk students
+- Delayed academic risk detection

-These inefficiencies reduce academic visibility and delay problem resolution.
+These inefficiencies result in poor visibility and slower administrative action.

 ---

 # 💡 Project Overview

-The **Smart Feedback & Student Performance Management System** is a fully automated workflow platform that transforms raw academic data into actionable insights and structured support management.
+The **Smart Feedback & Student Performance Management System** is a fully automated workflow platform that transforms raw student data into structured insights and actionable support mechanisms.

 It integrates: